CarParty/CarParty/README.md

 		"client_id": <id of client>
 	}

-The server always equips incoming messages from clients with a `client_id` field that is the id of the client that has sent the message.
+The relay always equips incoming messages from clients with a `client_id` field that is the id of the client that has sent the message.
 This means messages from clients must always be in JSON format.